lukewebdev/AirChat/README.md

 Packets targeting specific addresses are encrypted and they must be decrypted by the private key only the target possesses.
 Anyone trying to spoof an address will not be able to decrypt the packet.
 Symmetrical encrypted packets are available also and can be used as an extra layer too.
 General non-encrypted packets also available by default for general broadcasting and community discussion. (also for those people on some countries where laws forbid encryption on certain radio frequencies, etc).

 > *Disclaimer:*
-We don't give a fucking shit about prohibitions over the use of encryption. fuck you NSA.
+We don't give a care about prohibitions over the use of encryption.
+I bite my thumb at you NSA.

 So the choice is yours.
 You can use it with encryption or without.
 Encryption is part of the routing solution approach, non encrypted packets are linked to general broadcast. (remember that when you are in the middle of a massive crisis you probably wouldn't care much about the stupid FCC)